NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Getting Started/index.rst

 Documentation
 =============

-Visit the RDHPCS CommonDocs page (rdhpcs-common-docs (noaa.gov) for information on HPC processes and activities.
+Visit the `RDHPCS CommonDocs page <https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php?title=Start>`_ for information on HPC processes and activities.
 This page also provides links to system-specific documentation.

 ==============
 Maintenance Schedule